 Each weekend is based around an area of theory:

-Assessment is via two assignments, observation of skills practice and a personal learning journal.
+Assessment is via two written assignments, observation of skills practice and a personal learning journal.

 How do I apply?

-The course prospectus, selection criteria and application form are available to download from the Application pack link at the bottom of this section.
-You can also find them on the How to Apply page.
-Once we have received and checked your form, we will follow up your references and invite you for an interview.
-Your interview will cover the course, fees and provide us with the time to get to know you.
+The informal interview will cover key information about the course and give us chance to get to know you.
 You will have the opportunity to ask questions.
-The interview is an assessment of the suitability of your personal qualities & relevant experience for the training you are applying to undertake.
+The interview is an assessment of the suitability of your personal qualities & relevant experience for the course.